 Not surprisingly, children’s games incorporate this opposition.
 We learn to play against friends as well as with them.
 We compete in sports, in who gets the girl, for grades, for recognition, and to try to shield ourselves from weakness, embarrassment, accusation, guilt and ridicule.

 In our classroom discussions we must find ways to support a discourse that listens as well as asserts.
 It is not always easy to do.
 Each person’s own certain views can get in the way.
 Parents too often think they are right.
-But the opening of a dialogue is more vital than the closing of one.
+But the opening of a dialogue is more vital.
 I think of it as a dinner table conversation.
 Dangerous weapons need to be left at the door.